intel-lab-lkp/linux/Documentation/filesystems/resctrl.rst

 	to the events.
 Otherwise, the MBM event counters will return 'Unassigned' when read.

 	The mode is beneficial for AMD platforms that support more CTRL_MON and MON groups than available hardware counters.
-By default, this feature is enabled on AMD platforms with the ABMC (Assignable Bandwidth Monitoring Counters) capability, ensuring counters remain assigned even when the corresponding RMID is not actively used by any processor.
+On platforms with the ABMC (Assignable Bandwidth Monitoring Counters) capability, mbm_event mode ensures counters remain assigned even when the corresponding RMID is not actively used by any processor.

 	"default":

 	In default mode, resctrl assumes there is a hardware counter for each event within every CTRL_MON and MON group.
+This mode is enabled by default.

-On AMD platforms, it is recommended to use the mbm_event mode, if supported, to prevent reset of MBM events between reads resulting from hardware re-allocating counters.
-This can result in misleading values or display "Unavailable" if no counter is assigned to the event.
+	On AMD platforms with more CTRL_MON and MON groups than the available hardware counters, hardware may re-allocate counters between reads while in default mode.
+This can result in misleading memory bandwidth values or display "Unavailable" if no counter is allocated to the event.
+In such cases, it is recommended to use the mbm_event mode, if supported, to prevent reset of MBM events between reads resulting from hardware re-allocating counters.

 	* To enable "mbm_event" counter assignment mode:
 	  ::